-NethServer can act as firewall and gateway inside the network where is installed.
+NethServer can act as firewall and gateway inside the network where it is installed.
 All traffic between computers on the local network and the Internet passes through the server that decides how to route packets and what rules to apply.
+Firewall mode is enabled only if the system has at least one network interface configured with red role.

 - Firewall rules management